yisiox/tp/docs/UserGuide.md

 ### Adding a Contact: `add`

-Adds a new contact to the system, with 0 or more assets associated with the contact.
+Adds a new contact, with 0 or more assets associated with the contact.

 Format: `add n\NAME p\PHONE e\EMAIL a\ADDRESS [t\TAG]...
 [A\ASSET]...`